-You can purchase a mini or full-size processor for chopping or shredding vegetables, fresh herbs, and nuts with ease.
+You can purchase a mini- or full-size processor for chopping or shredding vegetables, fresh herbs, and nuts with ease.
 It will also puree squash into silky smooth soups and let you sneak vitamin-rich cauliflower, broccoli, and sweet potatoes into sauces and spreads.
 Whip up healthy hummus, pesto, and marinades, too.
-You can also try a handheld blender; they work well for smoothies.
+You can also try a handheld blender.
+They work well for smoothies.

-When it comes to glasses, Cornell University’s Food and Brand Lab researchers found that individuals pour more juice into short wide glasses versus tall narrow ones.
+When it comes to glasses, Cornell University’s Food and Brand Lab researchers found that individuals pour more of a drink into short, wide glasses versus tall, narrow ones.
 Remember that when pouring your morning OJ or a Friday night cocktail, and choose a taller, narrower glass.

-These gadgets allow you to add just a spritz of heart-healthy olive oil without overdosing on fat.
+An olive oil mister allows you to add just a spritz of heart-healthy olive oil without overdosing on fat.
 Mist veggies prior to roasting them, or add some flavor to salads.
 You should also keep your pantry stocked with nonstick cooking spray, which allows you to whip up everything from scrambled eggs to chicken breasts without butter or oil.

 Use this tool to grate small amounts of flavorful cheese into soups, salads, and more.
 It will also zest oranges, lemons, and limes.

 This is the tool for you if you don’t like cooking but love coming home to a house that smells delicious.
 Slow cookers can turn basic ingredients like chopped vegetables, chicken, broth, and spices into low-fat comfort food.
 If you have a hot, delicious meal waiting for you, you’ll be less likely to open the fridge and mindlessly snack while wondering, “What should I make for dinner?”

 A fully stocked spice cabinet lets you add flavorful, calorie-free punches to food.
 You’ll save on fat and sodium, too.
 Staples include: